zalando/zalando-howto-open-source/README.md

 ####Using GitHub Enterprise (GHE)
 Can you maintain the project as a private repo on GitHub Enterprise (GHE)?
 Well, it is an option.
 But we don't recommend it, as projects here will be much less likely to reflect “open source first” values, will lose visibility, and will likely be forgotten.
   - Is it possible to transfer GitHub issues from one project to the other?
 No.
-  - Is it possible to transfer the ownership of a Github repo to someone else?
+  - Is it possible to transfer the ownership of a GitHub repo to someone else?
 Yes.

 ##Open-Source Basics

 ###Code Review

 Ask your team and other peers to:
-- review your code
+- Review your code
-- install and
+- Install and
-- test your project **prior to public release**.
+- Test your project **prior to public release**.
 Peer review tends to be more effective than unit testing.

 Not sure what to ask for, or how to peer-review?
 This list of [11 best practices](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) should help.